Browse Open Jobs

 • Meets typical annual target of 22% PAD (may vary year over year) for annual profitability of the team and the store.

-• Uses the Service scheduling tool to schedule and maintain all aspects of the repair in the field and the shop specific to assigned team members and area.
+• Uses the Service scheduling tool to monitor and maintain all aspects of the repair in the shop specific to the assigned team members and area.

-• Approves employees’ work time and adjusts employee time on work orders as needed
+• Approves employees’ work time and adjusts employee time on service calls as needed.

-• Works directly with Field Technicians to ensure quality control measures have been effectively deployed.
+• Works directly with technicians to ensure quality control measures have been effectively deployed.

 • Works with centralized functions concerning warranty, goodwill, policy, technical communications and any other relevant items associated with timely completion of the repair.